Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 6. Configure the actions to be taken.
 We are only configuring an email alert, so we first name the action, then chose Email/SMS/Push/Voice from the drop down list.

-### Question #37 💩💩💩
+### Question #34 💩💩💩

 You have a web app named App1 that uses Application Insights in Azure Monitor.

-You need to compare the hourly CPU usage of App1 from the last 24 hours.
+**You need to compare the hourly CPU usage of App1 from the last 24 hours.**

 The solution must include a graph that has a threshold line at 75 percent.

 How should you complete the query?
 To answer, drag the appropriate values to the correct targets.
 Each value may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.